Steadsoft/imperium/README.md

 For example the keyword `Binary` has English keywords of `binary` and `bin`, also lowercase keywords are preferred but if there's a target langauge cultural justification to do otherwise then this will be considered, a check is made to esnure no keyword/abbreviation appears more than once in any language.

-Because this is very early stage development, changes to existing keywords is very feasible, nobody is likely to be negatively impacted.
+Because this is very early stage development, changes to existing keywords is very feasible, nobody is likely to be negatively impacted if some keyword gets replaced/changed.